aquaticus/nexus433/README.md

 |`sudo nexus433 --verbose -n 17`|`sudo nexus433 --verbose -n 1`|

 and wait for the reading (you can use battery trick to limit waiting time).
-When you receive first data packets check `mosquitto_sub` output.
+When you receive the first data packets check `mosquitto_sub` output.
 This time it logged more lines:
 ```
 nexus433/connection offline
 nexus433/connection online
 nexus433/sensor/5c01/connection online
 nexus433/sensor/5c01/state { "temperature": 27.4, "humidity": 56, "battery": "100", "quality": 100 }
 ```
 Note that there are 2 connection topics.
-When program starts it publishes `online` message on `nexus433/connection`.
+When the program starts it publishes `online` message on `nexus433/connection`.
 When stops for some reason or connection to MQTT is lost `offline`.
 Because `offline` is published with *retain* flag you get this message every time subscribed to this topic.
 Thanks to this feature when the program is down any client receives this information.

-When new sensor is detected `online` is published on sensor specific topic.
+When a new sensor is detected `online` is published on sensor specific topic.
 The format is `nexus433/sensor/XXXX/connection`, where `XXXX` is 2 bytes sensor ID.
 When a sensor does not send any data during 90 seconds (this can be configured) on the very same topic `offline` is published.

 ## LED

 It is possible to use one of the built-in LEDs to indicate new packets.
 When configured, every time valid data is received LED will be on for 500 ms.

 To check available LEDs use: `ls /sys/class/leds`.
 Depending on your device number and names may differ.
 Here is the result for Orange Pi PC board: